 October 27, 2020

-Pelvic floor function plays a key role in many aspects of women's health (and men's health), from urinary incontinence to healthy pregnancy to better sex.
+Pelvic floor function plays a key role in many aspects of both women's and men's health, from urinary incontinence / bladder control, to healthy pregnancy and postpartum recovery, to prostate health, to better sex.
 These days, a decent chunk of the population has at least heard of the pelvic floor, or Kegels (the exercise most commonly associated with it).
-But there is still a lot of ignorance (as well as misconceptions and myths) about the specifics of what it is, why it’s important, etc. With this article, we’re trying to offer a quick primer on some of the basics.
+But there is still a lot of ignorance (as well as misconceptions and myths) about the specifics of what it is, why it’s important, etc. So here is a quick primer on some of the basics.
 Welcome to Pelvic Floor 101!

 What Exactly Is The Pelvic Floor?

 The pelvic floor is literally the floor, or base, of your pelvis.
 However, it’s shaped more like a hammock than a flat floor, and it is also known as the pelvic diaphragm (which is apt, since it acts more like your breathing diaphragm does with your lungs than it does like a floor).
 Anyway, both terms are a shorthand for the collection of muscles, ligaments, nerves and connective tissue that create that natural hammock slung across the base of the pelvis.
 It’s placed right beneath the (breathing) diaphragm, and there are actually 20 muscles of the pelvic floor (including some fun ones that sound like Harry Potter spells, like the levator ani, coccygeus, and obturator internus).

 To get a sense of its location, squat down and place one finger on your pubic bone and another one on your tailbone.
 The perineal space in between is where your pelvic floor is.